chouket0102/lakehouse-ai-analytics/README.md

   <img src="https://img.shields.io/badge/GPT-10A37F?style=flat&logo=openai&logoColor=white">
 </p>

-> **A Next-Generation Intelligence Platform for Real-Time Air Quality Forecasting and Analysis.**

----

 ## 📖 Overview

 **Lakehouse AI Analytics** is an **end-to-end data and AI platform** designed to ingest, process, and analyze environmental data at scale.
 By leveraging the **Medallion Architecture** on Databricks, it transforms raw sensor data into actionable insights.

-The system features a **Deep Learning (LSTM)** forecasting engine to predict future pollution levels and an autonomous **AI Agent** (powered by OpenAI GPT-4o) that serves real-time health recommendations and complex analytics via a high-performance **FastAPI** interface.
+The system features a **Deep Learning (LSTM)** forecasting engine to predict future pollution levels and an autonomous **AI Agent** that serves real-time health recommendations and complex analytics.

 ---